frankban/django-endless-pagination/doc/usage.rst

 Add ``'endless_pagination'`` to the ``INSTALLED_APPS`` in your *settings.py*.

-See *Customization* section of this documentation for other settings options.
+See *Customization* section in this documentation for other settings options.

 Let's start
 ~~~~~~~~~~~